pauradev/pages/pages/01.Blog/01.Art-resources/44.print-ondemand-glossary/item.md

 <h3>Blank</h3>
 A “blank” refers to a t-shirt or product that has not been printed on.
 <h3>White Label</h3>
 We are a white label company.
 “White Label” just means we print and ship products for other brands and businesses.
 We don’t use any branding on the products we print or on any of the shipping information.
-Basically, we print and ship your products to your customers, but you won't see Print Aura or any of our branding anywhere.
+Basically, we print and ship your products to your customers, but you won't see Printaura or any of our branding anywhere.
 We do this so <strong>YOUR BRAND</strong> can be the star.
 It will appear as though you have created and shipped out the product, not us.
 <h3>Underbase</h3>
 Underbase refers a layer of white ink printed underneath a design.
 Underbase allows for colors to remain true, even when printed on darker items.
 Colors can change when printed on top of a base that is not white.
 Think about it like using a blue marker to draw on a red piece of paper.
 The blue marker won’t look blue over the red paper.
 It will look closer to brown.
 Underbase is just giving your design a white base to be printed on.
 However, contrast is still an issue that needs to be carefully considered when choosing shirt colors.
 For example if you print a dark purple design on a black shirt, even if the dark purple is a true dark purple, it will be hard to see since both colors are so similar.
 <h3>No Underbase</h3>